ietf-wg-privacypass/base-drafts/draft-svaldez-pp-http-api.md

 }
 ~~~

-2. The Server looks up the configuration associated with the origin
+2. The server looks up the configuration associated with the origin
    ``server_origin`` and responds with a message of type ``config`` and
    a body of: